JunfengGaolab/JunfengGao.github.io/_pages/teaching.md

 Graduate Laboratory Assistant:
 ======

-Assisting undergraduate students in the laboratory, undertaking marking of assignments and related administrative work at University of Essex.
+Assisting undergraduate students in the laboratory, undertaking marking of assignments and related administrative work at the University of Essex.

 * CE315: Mobile Robotics  (Spring 2019, Spring 2020)
 * CE243: C Programming and Embedded Systems  (Autumn 2018, Autumn 2019)